GRB 161219B-SN 2016jca: a powerful stellar collapse

-Photometric instrumental magnitudes were calculated using aperture photometry through a custom \textsc{python} pipeline utilising the \textsc{iraf} \textsc{daophot} package as part of \textsc{ureka}.
-At each epoch, a variable aperture was fit over each source in the field and the resulting instrumental magnitudes calibrated to local standard stars.
-FORS2 photometry was calibrated against secondary photometric standards in the field of view of the target (see Supplementary Table 1).
+Photometric instrumental magnitudes were calculated using aperture photometry through a custom \textsc{python} pipeline utilising the \textsc{iraf} \textsc{daophot} package.
+FORS2 photometry was calibrated against secondary photometric standards in the field of view of the target.
 The local standards have been chosen among isolated stars in regions of constant background, and far away from bright and saturated objects.
-Their point-spread function magnitudes were obtained with the same photometric zero point used to calibrate the magnitudes of stars in the Landolt fields SA95 and SA98 observed (respectively) before and after SN\,2016jca on the nights of 22 and 29 December.
+Their point-spread-function magnitudes were obtained with the same photometric zero point used to calibrate the magnitudes of stars in the Landolt fields SA95 and SA98 observed (respectively) before and after SN\,2016jca on the nights of December 22 and 29.
 The LT photometry was calibrated to stars from the American Association of Variable Star Observers Photometric All-Sky Survey (APASS) Data Release 9.
-The TNG data reduction, including de-biasing and flat-fielding, was carried out following standard procedures: the cross-calibrated magnitudes were obtained using aperture photometry with respect to the secondary standard stars reported in Supplementary Table 1.
+The TNG data reduction, including de-biasing and flat-fielding, was carried out following standard procedures: the cross-calibrated magnitudes were obtained using aperture photometry with respect to the secondary standard stars reported in Table \ref{table:std} of Appendix A.

 To the photometry we applied a Galactic extinction correction using $E(B-V)_{Gal} = 0.028$\,mag \citep{Schlafly11} and the extinction curve of \citet{Cardelli89}, and as well a K-correction determined from our observed spectra.
 The resulting $BVRI$ light curves are reported in Figure \ref{fig:decompLC}.
 The detection of the GRB counterpart with all UVOT filters and the multiwavelength spectral shape (see next section) at early epochs suggest that intrinsic absorption due to dust in the host galaxy is negligible, so we have not attempted to evaluate a correction for such an effect.